Join us as we journey to a side of Mongolia that few visitors (or even locals) get to see.

 Most commercial tours only offer trips to the Gobi Desert, but few venture deep into the Mongolian Steppe, where the true nomads live.
 Without close local contacts, it’s impossible to meet (much less stay with) the Eagle Hunters, since nomads constantly move through the massive plains.

-With the local expertise of Beyond Expeditions, we’ll get an intimate taste of West Mongolia’s unique Mongolian-Kazakh culture, especially the authentic, rugged experiences that most tourists don’t have access to.
+With the local expertise of our travel partner, we’ll get an intimate taste of West Mongolia’s unique Mongolian-Kazakh culture, especially the authentic, rugged experiences that most tourists don’t have access to.

 What’s more, our Travel Intern Content Experts will be on the ground as your personal photographers.
 We’ll be producing a trip video and edited photos for you to remember all the epic moments.
 Aspiring photographers can also attend our pre-trip photography workshop specially for trip participants, and we’ll guide you in taking and editing photos during the trip itself!